Meet the Staff

 Anna C. DeLong, MSW, LCSW

 Master of Social Work (1987), Virginia Commonwealth University.
 Virginia LCSW since 1993.
-Post Graduate training in Family Systems Theory, Internal Family Systems, Interpersonal Mindfulness, Insight Dialogue, hypnotherapy and certified Mindfulness Based Stress Reduction Professional Trainer.
-In addition, Ms. DeLong has extensive experience in couple’s work, creative therapeutic interventions for parents and children, adjusting to chronic or sudden medical issues as well as dealing with intense loss.
-Ms. DeLong has a strength based, collaborative, solution focused approach in her clinical work which incorporates tactics proven to manage stress and intense emotions effectively.
-Additional work history includes 10 years in private practice providing individual, couple and family counseling, 14 years of Social Work in healthcare at UVAHS, 5 of which were in the role of Supervisor and extensive experience in developing and sustaining effective interdisciplinary teams working together to bring a shared vision to fruition.
+Post Graduate training in Family Systems Theory and certified Mindfulness Based Stress Reduction Professional Trainer.
+In addition, Ms. DeLong has extensive experience in couple’s work, parenting, and adjustment to chronic or sudden medical issues as well as in dealing with grief and loss.
+Ms. DeLong uses a strength based, solution focused approach in her clinical work to help clients manage stress and intense emotions effectively.
+Additionally she has extensive experience in developing and sustaining effective interdisciplinary teams so they can bring a shared vision to fruition.

 John B. Schorling, MD, MPH